joergschultzelutter/aprs-emergency-detector/README.md

 ![Demo](img/test_message_full.jpg)

-### 'Short' message format
+### 'Short'/'SMS' message format
 This message format contains the absolute minimum of date but will still permit you to locate the user's position.
-All messages are APRS-compliant in length, meaning that you can use Apprise in order to forward this message to another ham radio user and/or SMS phone user.
+All messages are APRS-compliant in length, meaning that you can use [Apprise](https://github.com/caronc/apprise/) for forwarding this message to another ham radio user and/or SMS phone user.

 ![Demo](img/test_message_short.jpg)